 “Running Down a Dream” is a very sweet book.
-It was my daughter, Emma’s bedtime story last night and she loved it.
-She found it hilarious that Chloe the dog was on a computer!
-She loved the illustrations and how Chloe met different people along her path.
+My girls love this book!
+They find it hilarious that Chloe the dog goes on a computer!
+They love the illustrations and how Chloe met different people along her path.
 From the snowy streets of Buffalo to the even snowier ones of Alaska, this heartwarming little book leaves you feeling pretty darn good.
 Fritz says the story she really wants the children to take away is a life lesson, “I want kids to know they can do anything, including writing a book.
 They should always follow their dreams.”

 You can buy the book on Amazon.
 I highly recommend it.

 - Community comes together to support local family after unexpected death of father and husband - February 20, 2020

 - Mark your calendar for Totally Buffalo Festival 2020! - February 17, 2020

 - This community rallies around this sweet little girl after her bone marrow transplant.
 Can you help? - February 17, 2020